matt-goldman/matt-goldman.github.io/_posts/2024-02-20-ipad-orientation.md

     }
 }
 ```

+Note that the `LayoutChanged` event works just as well.

 In this case, `LayoutGrid` and `DetailGrid` represent my full responsive page (including list and detail) and the detail pane respectively.
 They have styles attached that control the column definitions (one column for the portrait layout, two for landscape) of the layout and visibility of the detail, using visual state manager.